SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 #### UI Context

-`UI Context` is used to comunicate with the `Rule Engine` and to hold stack of current assignments those that you push using `MetaContext` component.
+`UI Context` is used to communicate with the `Rule Engine` and to hold stack of current assignments those that you push using `MetaContext` component.